stefanjaro/analyze-and-cloud/README.md

-# analyze-and-cloud
+# Website Wordcloud (Work in Progress)
-Analyze the text on a webpage (or website) and turn it into a word cloud (work in progress)
+Crawl a website and create a word cloud from all of its text content

+### Bugs
+Crawler finishes early without crawling everything in the pages_to_crawl list.
+Need to investigate that issue.